 In 2000, a group of 17 software developers convened to discuss how they could improve upon popular methodologies for delivering software at the time.
 Waterfall was the main approach during the 1990s, but many professionals in the field felt that a speedier, more flexible style was necessary.

 The 17 developers agreed that rapid feedback and fewer delays in delivery were critical for improving the standard software development process.
 Shortly thereafter, they created the Manifesto for Agile Software Development.
-The Manifesto outlines four key values:

-- Individuals and interactions over processes and tools
+Individuals and interactions over processes and tools

-- Working software over comprehensive documentation
+Working software over comprehensive documentation

-- Customer collaboration over contract negotiation
+Customer collaboration over contract negotiation

-- Responding to change over following a plan
+Responding to change by following a plan

 The Agile Manifesto also lists 12 principles, which serve as the foundation of the philosophy: